rosesilver/ArkLib/README.md

 4. We can also carry out the **BCS transform**, which takes an $$\mathcal{F}$$-IOR and compose it with **$$\mathcal{F}$$-commitment schemes** to result in an interactive argument.
   - Roughly speaking, an $$\mathcal{F}$$-commitment scheme is a commitment scheme with an associated opening argument for the correctness of the specified oracle interface.
   - The BCS transform then replaces every oracle message from the prover with a commitment to that message, and runs an opening argument for each oracle query the verifier makes to the prover's messages.
-5. For reference, $$\mathcal{F}$$-IOR is a natural notion, and related versions have appeared in various places in the literature (see [References](./References.md) for a detailed comparison).
+5. $$\mathcal{F}$$-IOR is a natural notion, and related versions have appeared in various places in the literature (see [BACKGROUND.md](./References.md) for a detailed comparison).
 Our library takes these existing threads and formalizes them into a cohesive theory.

 Using the theory of $$\mathcal{F}$$-IOR, we then formalize various proof systems in [ProofSystem](ArkLib/ProofSystem).